 I frequently refer to deeds obtained through deception or deceit as “dirty.”
 This nomenclature started off as a backhanded reference to AC/DC’s 1970’s rock n roll anthem “Dirty Deeds Done Dirt Cheap.”
 However, within my office the notion of a “dirty” deed has evolved to represent the significant distinction between conveyance instruments procured through fraud versus those that are forged.

-The distinction between dded fraud and deed forgery carries tremendous legal implications.
+The distinction between deed fraud and deed forgery carries tremendous legal implications.

 VOID VERSUS VOIDABLE DEEDS

-Most people think that fraudulent deeds are simply invalid or “no good,” and can be set aside by Courts as a matter of course.
+Most people think that fraudulently procured deeds are simply invalid or “no good,” and can be set aside by Courts as a matter of course.
 After all, shouldn’t fraudulent deeds be disregarded?
-Unfortunately, this isn’t necessarily so, and to believe that deed fraud results in an automatic nullity is a dangerous simplification of a complex concept in Texas real estate law.
+Unfortunately, this isn’t necessarily so, and to believe that all deed fraud results in an automatic nullity is a dangerous simplification of a complex concept in Texas real estate law.

-Texas law draws a stark distinction between forged deeds and fraudulent deeds.
-“Dirty” deeds are treated differently — and with differing criteria for setting them aside — based upon whether they are categorized as “forged” or “fraudulent.”
+Texas law draws a stark distinction between FORGED deeds and FRAUDULENT deeds.
+These two classes of “Dirty” deeds are treated differently — and with differing criteria for setting them aside — based upon whether they are categorized as “forged” or “fraudulent.”

 Under Texas law, a forged deed is void.
 However, a deed procured by fraud is voidable rather than void.
 The legal terms “Void” and “Voidable” sound alike, but they are vastly different.